 Intellectual property licensing revenues were \$7.3 million and \$13.5 million for the three and six months ended January 31, 2003, respectively.
 No such revenues were generated during the three and six months ended January 31, 2002.
-Intellectual property licensing revenues represented 88% and 86% of total revenues for the three and six months ended January 31, 2003, respectively.
+Intellectual property licensing revenues represented 58% and 54% of total revenues for the three and six months ended January 31, 2003, respectively.
 These licensing revenues relate to one-time intellectual property licensing agreements with companies for Forgent's data compression technology embodied in U.S. Patent No. 4,698,672 and its foreign counterparts.
 These licenses were fully paid during the second fiscal quarter, thus continuing the success of the Company's developing Patent Licensing Program.
 The Company does not anticipate any additional intellectual property revenue from these companies but it continues to actively seek licenses with other users of its intellectual property.

 The second fiscal quarter of 2003 marks the fourth consecutive quarter that Forgent has generated intellectual property licensing revenues.
 To date, Forgent has achieved \$44.6 million in revenues from these licensing agreements.
 Although initially targeting manufacturers of digital cameras, the Company is currently notifying companies with a much broader field of use.
 Since January 31, 2003, Forgent has entered into additional license agreements and the Company continues to actively seek licenses with other users of its intellectual property.
-With less uncertainty and more evidence of the Company's Patent Licensing Program's success, management anticipates generating revenues from its intellectual property licensing segment during the next fiscal quarter, as well as the next fiscal year.
+Although there continues to be uncertainty and risk related to the Company's Patent Licensing Program, management anticipates generating revenues from its intellectual property licensing segment during the next fiscal quarter.
 Forgent's Patent Licensing Program involves risks inherent in licensing intellectual property, including risks of protracted delays, possible legal challenges that would lead to disruption or curtailment of the licensing program, increasing expenditures associated with pursuit of the program, and other risks that could adversely affect the Company's licensing program.
 Additionally, the U.S. patent, which has generated the intellectual property licensing revenues, expires in October 2006 and its foreign counterparts expire in September 2007.
-Thus, there can be no assurance that the Company will be able to continue to effectively license its technology to others.
+There can be no assurance that the Company will be able to continue to effectively license its technology to others.